Important Days in June 2022

 19th June: World Sickle Cell Awareness Day

 Sickle Cell Disease affects the haemoglobin level in our body in a massive way, which leads to low oxygen in our body.
+World Sickle Cell Awareness Day is celebrated annually since 2008 to raise awareness about Sickle Cell Disease (SCD) and the struggle that the diseased or its family face.
 In order to create awareness about this disease, ‘World Sickle Cell Awareness Day is celebrated each year on June 19.

 19th June: World Sauntering Day

 The ‘World Sauntering Day’ is also celebrated on June 19th across the globe to remind people that life is beyond worries, and one should enjoy it to the fullest.

 World Fathers’ Day is celebrated every year on the third Sunday in June.
 Father’s Day is a day of honoring fatherhood and paternal bonds, as well as the influence of fathers in society.
 The day is celebrated with a lot of enthusiasm internationally.

 World Refugee Day is celebrated each year on 20th June.
 It is commemorated to honor all refugees, raise awareness of the situation of refugees throughout the world, and solicit support.

 On 4 December 2000, the United Nations General Assembly in Resolution 55/76 decided that from 2000 onwards, June 20th would be celebrated as World Refugee Day.
 In this resolution, the General Assembly noted that 2001 marked the 50th anniversary of the 1951 Convention relating to the Status of Refugees.